ucl98/pinecone_ingest_python_implementation/README.md

 3. Create a new folder "docs" inside the project.
   Add the pdfs you want to delete or upload to pinecone in "docs".
-  Remove them after you executed the program.
+  Remove them after you ingested or delete them.

 #### Upload to pinecone
 `python loading.py`